agile6v/pupa/README.md

 The memory layout of key-value store consists of 4 parts: Header、Item、Key and Value.

-`Header` is the management information area of key-value.
+`Header` is area which manages the information of key-value.

 `Item` is the index area of key-value and contains a fixed length array of N `pupa_store_item_t` structure.
 Each item stores the offset and length of Key & Value.